gbenetz/sessionManager/README.md

 ### Exporting/Importing session data
 By clicking on the "option" button, the extension option page will be shown.
 In this page you can export all the saved session in a JSON file.
 You can also import data in the form of a JSON file.
-If the file don' adhere to the correct format the import porcess will be aborted.
+If the file don't adhere to the correct format the import process will be aborted.
 By importing a session file all the saved data will be overwritten by the imported data.